Home « Program « Nurse Family Partnership «

 Child Welfare Outcomes: Safety and Child/Family Well-Being

-When more than 10 research articles have been published in peer-reviewed journals, the CEBC selects 10 for inclusion, with a preference for randomized controlled trials (RCTs) and controlled studies.
-The 10 articles chosen for Nurse-Family Partnership (NFP) are listed below:
+When more than 10 research articles have been published in peer-reviewed journals, the CEBC reviews all of the articles as part of the rating process and identifies the most relevant articles, with a focus on randomized controlled trials (RCTs) and controlled studies that have an impact on the rating.
+The articles chosen for Nurse-Family Partnership (NFP) are summarized below:

 Type of Study: Randomized controlled trial